m-kinchin/mineswipper-vibe/PROMPTS.md

 ## 8. Auto-clear Board on Win

-> actually autoclear all unchecked quares when player wins.
+> actually autoclear all unchecked squares when player wins.